-- Prepare everything you need before you start, particularly, the cookie sheet.
+- Prepare everything beforehand.
+Measure out all the ingredients and grease everything – particularly, the cookie sheet.
 As I said, it only takes a very short time for the candy mixture to start setting, and if you’re not ready, you might end up with one huge clump of candy!

-- If your kids like to join you in the kitchen, be careful!
-This might not be the best kid-friendly recipe.
+- The recipe isn’t kid friendly.
+If your kids like to join you in the kitchen, be careful!
 The candy mixture is going to be exceedingly hot, so it may not be safe for this particular recipe.

-- The cooking spray might make your peanut brittle a bit too greasy.
+- Remove excess grease with a paper towel.
+The cooking spray might make your peanut brittle a bit too greasy.
 If it happens, simply dab the pieces with a paper towel to get rid of the excess oil.

-- Because you’re working with sugar, you’re almost guaranteed to have bits of hard candy stuck in your bowl.
-Cleaning may take more time and effort, but it’s nothing a little hot water and white vinegar can’t fix.
-Just fill the bowl with hot water, add some dish soap and white vinegar, and leave it for an hour.
+- Clean with hot water and vinegar.
+Because you’re working with sugar, you’re almost guaranteed to have bits of hard candy stuck in your bowl.
+To clean, just fill the bowl with hot water, add some dish soap and white vinegar, and leave it for an hour.
 It will either soften the candy or dissolve it completely, making it easy to scrub off.

 Peanut brittle is the perfect holiday candy to give to your loved ones.
 It’s cheap, easy, and so delicious they’ll think it took you hours to make!
 But most importantly, making something yourself is a wonderful way to show people how much you value their presence in your life.
 Give this easy recipe a try and let me know how it turns out.